johnwendt/presto-bison-holocene-da/analysis/SLIDES.md

 - The catch: a single hemispheric proxy varies **only in time**, so *temperature* and *time* are perfectly confounded — any trait declining through the Holocene will correlate with it.
 - **Question:** does spatially-explicit, observation-constrained paleotemperature actually support a thermal driver of body size?

-> *Speaker note:* This 46% number gets cited as a climate-warming warning for large grazers.
-I tested whether the temperature signal is real or an artifact of the single-proxy design.

 ---

 ## 2 · A custom PReSto Holocene reconstruction